warp-contracts/academy/warp-academy-docs/tutorials/dex/tests/testing-contract.md

 # Test your contract

 We strongly recommend you implement tests for all your smart contracts.
-It's generally a good practice and it will help you to avoid simple bugs before deploying contracts to the blockchain.
+It's generally a good practice and will help you to avoid simple bugs before deploying contracts to the blockchain.

 We're going to use one of the most popular testing frameworks - [JEST](https://jestjs.io/) to orchestrate test execution.